Why Is My Fish Swimming In Circles (8 Common Causes)

 Any sudden changes in behavior should be investigated further as there could be an underlying health issue.

-Poor water conditions are a huge cause of health problems in fish, so you should have a regular tank maintenance schedule, checking water parameters such as ammonia levels, and carry out regular water changes.
+Poor water conditions are a huge cause of health problems in fish, so you should have a regular tank maintenance schedule.
+Frequently check water parameters such as ammonia levels, and carry out regular water changes.

 If you have any concerns about your fish swimming in circles or any other changes in behavior, then you should seek the advice of a qualified aquarium vet.
 They will be able to help you diagnose and treat any underlying problems.